wdelsanto/Hey-Spotify-/README.md

 # Hey Spotify!
+Feel free to check out the AboutME.md above (:

 I wanted to create this page as a supplemental element to my application!

 I am always willing to learn new skills and improving upon old talents.